-aa) Foreign currency translation
+z) Foreign currency translation

 The reporting currency is the euro.
-The Fresenius Group follows the provisions of FAS 52 (Foreign Currency Translation).
+The Fresenius Group follows the provisions of IAS 21 (The Effects of Changes in Foreign Exchange Rates).
 Substantially all assets and liabilities of the foreign subsidiaries are translated at mid-closing rate on balance sheet date, while revenues and expenses are translated at average exchange rates.
 Adjustments due to foreign currency translation fluctuations are excluded from net earnings and are reported in accumulated other comprehensive income (loss).
 In addition, the translation adjustments of certain intercompany borrowings, which are considered foreign equity investments, are also reported in accumulated other comprehensive income (loss).